tokarykw/Audioplayer-project/README.md

 ## 5. Features
--  I used original icons that I designed and created with Adobe Illustrator.
+-  I incorporated original icons that I designed and created with Adobe Illustrator.

 To-do list:
 - Learn and practice  complex javascript.